sbb-design-systems/lyne-components/src/components/sbb-tooltip/readme.md

 <!-- Tooltip component with custom content and a link -->
 <sbb-tooltip id="tooltip" trigger="tooltip-trigger">
   <p id="tooltip-content">
-    Tooltip content. <sbb-link id="tooltip-link" variant="inline">Link</sbb-link>
+    Tooltip content. <sbb-link id="tooltip-link" variant="inline" sbb-tooltip-close>Link</sbb-link>
   </p>
 </sbb-tooltip>
 ```

 The tooltip can be disimissed by clicking on an interactive element within its content, by clicking on the close button or by performing another action on the page.
+You can also indicate that an element within the tooltip content should close the tooltip when clicked by marking it with the `sbb-tooltip-close` attribute.

 You can also indicate that the tooltip should be shown on hover with the property `hover-trigger` and set a custom delay for the show and hide animations (defaults to 1000ms).
 If hover is not supported by the current device, the component will be triggered on click/tap as default: